 Following some refining, this then becomes a viable e-fuel.
 It can then be used as e-petrol, e-diesel, and even e-heating oil, effectively filling in for conventional fuels.
 These substitutes can even be blended with standard petrol or diesel at any desired ratio.

 This process requires power in the form of electricity, which is why its production is known as a power-to-liquid process.
 For e-fuels to be considered environmentally neutral, they should utilise electricity generated from renewable sources and only emit as much CO2 as was used in production.

-But the green credentials of these fuels have been called into question.
-T&E commissioned IFP Energies Nouvelles (IFPEN) to carry out a series of lab tests on different e-petrol blends, used in a Mercedes-Benz A-Class.
+Such green credentials of e-fuels have been called into question by T&E commissioned IFP Energies Nouvelles (IFPEN) which carried out a series of lab tests on different e-petrol blends, used in a Mercedes-Benz A-Class.
 Tests simulated real-world driving conditions according to WLTC and RDE measures.
 IFPEN did have to blend three e-fuels because no e-petrol was available for commercial purchase.

 Costly and scarce

 T&E also stated proposals for e-fuel loopholes in EU car CO2 targets will increase costs for drivers.
 The green group calculated that running a car on synthetic fuel over five years could cost a driver €10,000 more than running a battery-electric vehicle (BEV).
 High costs will also make running second-hand cars around €10,000 more expensive over the same period.